-3 Internal and external assessments indicate that read ing attainment among dis- advantaged pupils is significantly below that of non-disadvantaged pupils.
+3 Internal and external assessments indicate that reading attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 On entry to Foundation stage the reading skills of our disadvantaged children are significantly below those of all children.
 This gap remains by the end of KS1 and throughout school.
 However, from 2018 to 2019 the Gap between School PP and National reduced from 11.4% to 5% due to our whole school approach.
 Reading is a key priority of our strategy plan 4 Our assessments, observations and records indicate that the wellbeing of many of our disadvantaged pupils is poor with families requiring a great deal of support and many disadvantaged pupils unable to attain and develop as well as they could due to outside influences.
 This has become significantly worse during the recent pandemic.
 In September 2021, 71% of referrals for well-being support from staff were for disadvantaged children.
+This figure was similar for September 2022.
 These challenges are backed up by national studies.
-5 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school clo- sures to a greater extent than for other pupils.
+5 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
-The impact of this has continued during the academic year 2021-2022.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
 School monitoring showed a significant number of disadvantaged children had struggled to access learning at home.
 6 Our attendance data over the last 3 years indicates that attendance among for PP children is slightly below that of all children.
 Attendance remains a high priority for the whole school.